The Human Truth Foundation

 By Vexen Crabtree 2025

 Nigeria is a pretty unhealthy country.
-Nigeria performs the best in its smoking rate1.
-It does better than average in the prevalence of overweight adults2.
+Nigeria does the best for its smoking rate1.
+It does better than average in terms of the prevalence of overweight adults2.
 However Nigeria performs less well in most areas.
-It does worse than average when it comes to its adolescent birth rate3.
-It sits amongst the bottom 20 in its food aid and health contributions and WHO compliance4, its alcohol consumption rate5 (one of the worst in Africa), its immunizations take-up6 and in its fertility rate7.
-And finally, it is second-from-the-bottom in its average life expectancy8.
-The prevalence of overweight adults has increased by 14% during the last 40 years.
+It does worse than average in its adolescent birth rate3.
+It falls into the worst 20 for its food aid and health contributions and WHO compliance4, its alcohol consumption rate5 (amongst the worst in Africa), childhood mortality in the 2020s (so far)6, its immunizations take-up7 and in its fertility rate8.
+And finally, it is second-from-the-bottom for its average life expectancy9.
+The number of overweight adults has increased by 14% over the past 40 years.
 Life expectancy in Nigeria in 1990 was 46yrs, much lower than the global average of 64.6.
 It improved by +6.9yrs in the 30 years from then, but this was so much less of an improvement than the global average (of +7.9yrs) that by 2016-9 it had the lowest life expectancy in the world.
-Nigeria's peak fertility rate was 6.92 in 1978, but regions in the north are currently above that, at a truly unmanageable 7.49.
+Nigeria's peak fertility rate was 6.92 in 1978, but regions in the north are currently above that, at a truly unmanageable 7.410.

 1. Nigeria's Health